 Step-By-Step Guide: Deburring Metal With an Angle Grinder

-- Select a suitable flap disc or grinding wheel for your metal type.
+- Choose the right flap disc or wheel for the metal.

-- Operate the grinder at a consistent speed, applying light pressure.
+- Run the grinder at normal speed and apply only light pressure.

 Avoiding Common Deburring Mistakes for Better Results